Peter Sprague, Director of Solutions Engineering

 Putting apprehensions about ERP projects at ease

-End of year is coming up and you know what that means?
+When year end comes around, you know what that means?
 Employee performance evaluations.

 The value these evaluations provide is tremendous but getting this feedback can be a bit of a pain.
 There are surveys, notifications, and a fair amount of back and forth with various team members involved.
 And then, the data needs to be shared with the right people, to help move the process forward.